techidaily/site-win11-tips/source/_posts/remediation-steps-for-windows-sandboxs-hypervisor-not-found.md

 4. Locate the**Virtualization** section.
 If**Enabled** , skip to the next method.
 5. If**Disabled** , follow the steps below to enable hardware virtualization on your computer.

  Now we'll cover how to enable Hardware Virtualization in BISO on an HP computer.
 The instructions to enable hardware virtualization may vary depending on your computer manufacturer.
-You can find specific instructions on your computer manufacturer's website, or check out[how to enter the BIOS in Windows 10/11](https://www.makeuseof.com/tag/enter-bios-computer/) .
+You can find specific instructions on your computer manufacturer's website, or check out [how to enter the BIOS in Windows 10/11](https://www.makeuseof.com/tag/enter-bios-computer/) .

 1. Shut down your PC.
 2. Press the**Power** button and then start pressing the**Esc** key to view the**Start menu** .